bbauska/CS198.1x/readme.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image364.jpg"
-   alt="Nodes in the Ethereum Network" width="50%" />
+   alt="Nodes in the Ethereum Network: Rustie, Derrick, Nadir, Nick & Gloria" width="75%" />
 &nbsp;

 As in Bitcoin, the nodes come to consensus using Proof-of-Work, removing the need for a trusted third party.
 Miners in Ethereum competitively create blocks by executing EVM code and searching for a solution to a mining puzzle.